 - Teaching assistantship - These see PhD students receive financial support and training in return for six to eight hours per week of leading classes, hosting tutorials, marking papers and giving lab demonstrations.
 To find out more, see scholarships and bursaries.

-If you're not a UK or EEA-domiciled student, there may be restrictions on the number of hours you're allowed to work.
-For more information, visit UKCISA - Working in the UK during your studies or your careers service.
+However, not every institution will permit you to work alongside your studies so check with your university before looking for part-time opportunities and learn how to balance work and study.
+If you're not a UK or EEA-domiciled student there may be restrictions on the number of hours you're allowed to work.
+For more information, visit UKCISA - Tier 4 work.

 Alternatively you can also search:

 Whether your part-time job is relevant or not, it can still add value to your CV.
-If the experience is recent or it helped you to gain useful transferable skills that you can use in future positions then it might be a good idea to mention it on your CV.
+If the experience is recent or it helped you to gain useful transferable skills that you can use in future positions, then it might be a good idea to mention it on your CV.
 If your part-time work experience is years old and bears no relevance to the job you're applying for then leave it off your CV.